Banging Toolbox

 When to use a file sander?

-A file sander is a type of power sander that works like a file; instead of a flat sanding base, it makes use of a narrow, elongated belt so as to be able to smooth out tight areas or aggressively sand certain spots on a workpiece.
+A file sander is a type of power sander that works like a file; instead of a flat sanding base, a file sander makes use of a narrow, elongated belt so as to be able to smooth out tight areas or aggressively sand certain spots on a workpiece.

 Consider using a file sander in detailed gaps and spaces, or shape certain parts prior to finishing.
 Alternatively, you can also use file sanders to somewhat ‘rout’ areas of a workpiece.